bahamat/cf-primer/slides.md

 The standard library contains ready to use bundles and bodies that you can include in your promises and is growing with every version of CFEngine.
 Get to know the standard library well, it will save you much time.

-# Putting it all together
+# Putting it All together

 These are the building blocks.
 You now know what they all are.